Cumberland Castle

 Cumberland Castle (Schloss Cumberland, /de/) is a former royal palace in Gmunden, Austria.
-When the House of Hanover lost the throne of the Kingdom of Hanover after it was annexed by Prussia, they went to Austria into exile.
+When the House of Hanover lost the throne of the Kingdom of Hanover after it was annexed by Prussia, its members went to Austria into exile.
 Gmunden became their exile seat, where they constructed Cumberland Castle in 1882.
 The palace is designed in a Tudor revival style.
 The royal family lived here until the 1930s.
-After the Second World War, the castle became a state nursing home and is now owned by the State of Upper Austria.
+After the Second World War, the castle became a state nursing home.
+It is now owned by the State of Upper Austria.

 History

-On 2 October 1866, Prussia annexed of the Kingdom of Hanover as a result of the Austro-Prussian War, which Austria and its ally Hanover lost.
+On 2 October 1866, Prussia annexed the Kingdom of Hanover as a result of the Austro-Prussian War, which Austria and its ally Hanover lost.
 The King of Hanover, George V (1819–1878), became a landless refugee due to these events, relying on the hospitality of his relatives and friendly princes.
 He and his son, the crown prince, initially went to Vienna to his wartime ally, Emperor Franz Joseph I. Here they lived at the Cumberland palace in the Penzinger Strasse.